 Watch the following video that demonstrates the above steps.

-Next time when you add a caption, you will see your new object type is available in the Label dropdown list.
+Next time you add a caption, you will see that your new object type is available in the Label dropdown list.

 Formatting Captions in Microsoft Word

-The default caption style of Microsoft Word may not suitable for every document you created.
+The default caption style of Microsoft Word may not be suitable for every document you create.
 You can find the default caption style in the Styles group of the Home tab.

 To format the Captions.

 The modification you made using the above steps will apply to all your captions.
-And also you do not need to apply styles to every individual caption you added in the future.
+And you do not need to apply styles to every individual caption you add in the future.

 Watch the following short video that demonstrates the above steps.